oddjobs-maple/odd_jobs/out/README.md

 - [Sake Bottle](https://maplelegends.com/lib/equip?id=01422011)
 - [Maroon Mop](https://maplelegends.com/lib/equip?id=01442023)

+### Notes

+Pre-BB versions of MapleStory that are recent enough to have Cygnus Knights (e.g. Blaze Wizard) and/or Legends (e.g. Aran) will have some extra variants on the usual permabeginners: permanoblesses and permalegends.
+Permanoblesses are the most unusual variety, as they are considerably more powerful (due to getting 6 AP per level until level 70), but cannot surpass level 120, thus making them theoretically less powerful than ordinary permabeginners at extremely high levels.

 ## DEX Beginner

-Also known as: “DEX Perma”, “DEX Permabeginner”, “Permadexer”, “Dexterity Beginner”
+Also known as: “DEX Perma”, “DEX Permabeginner”, “DEX Permanoblesse”, “DEX Permalegend”, “Permadexer”, “Dexterity Beginner”, “Dexterity Noblesse”, “Dexterity Legend”

 Possible job progressions: